jamby77/cppstuff/readme.md

 1. Learn how to use command line arguments in C++
     1.  argv[0] is always program name and can be safely ignored
-    2.  argv[1] is the name of the command to execute, after retreiving it, verify it is allowed
+    2.  argv[1] is the name of the command to execute, after retrieving it, verify it is allowed
     3.  argv[2] and up are values that will vary from command to command and need to be verified
     4. If there is any error with parsing command line arguments - not enough arguments, wrong arguments, wrong order of arguments etc. a help message must be displayed.
 The help message can be just fixed text explaining how to use the program.